-Native to South America but now grown all over the world, chia seeds are white, black or brown in colour.
+Native to South America, but now grown and easily available across the globe, chia seeds can be white, black, or brown.

 You won’t believe how many nutritional benefits can be packed into these tiny seeds!